 - Share with your tutor any preferred way of learning (i.e. visual, auditory, etc.) that you may have.

-- Feel free to remain in the Tutoring Center after your appointment to do your homework and/or utilize any of our resources.
+- Feel free to remain in the Academic Success Center after your appointment to do your homework and/or utilize any of our resources.
 Please make sure, however, that you sign out immediately after your session to ensure that the center’s records remain accurate.

 Good luck with your courses!